 These activities should also be avoided on mobile web browsers.

 The above-listed activities should ideally be performed using Google Chrome or Mozilla Firefox browsers on a Windows or Mac computer running a recent operating system.
 Learn more: Yorkshare Guide – Submitting Assignments on the Yorkshare VLE – Student One Pager

 Our team perform large quantities of testing in preparation for any upgrades to the Blackboard system and we have a high level of confidence in this Chrome/Firefox and Windows/Mac combination.
 In the event that a genuine issue is found with this combination we log it, include it in our support documentation and report it back to departments when students may be affected.
-It is important to note that our team control all updates to the Blackboard system as accessed via a web browser; updates are only implemented after we have performed sufficient testing.
+It is important to note that our team control all updates to the Blackboard system as accessed via web browser on a PC or Mac; updates are only implemented after we have performed sufficient testing.

 In summary: “Uncontrolled” updates to mobile apps can quickly change the stability and behaviour of core functionality with little to no warning and so should not be used for critical tasks such as assignment submission.

-If you have a specific requirement for your students to be able to submit an assignment via a mobile device, or if you have any other queries concerning Blackboard mobile apps please contact the ELDT at firstname.lastname@example.org
+If you have a specific requirement for your students to be able to submit an assignment via a mobile device, or if you have any other queries concerning mobile access to the VLE please contact the ELDT at firstname.lastname@example.org